I’m going to try to make this quick because I’m quite sleep deprived this evening. Sick kid, enough said. She’s fine now and sleeping soundly.

 1 cup cheddar or jack cheese, shredded

-1 lb marinated and grilled chicken breast
+1 pound marinated and grilled chicken breast (marinade recipe below)

 smoky chipotle dressing (recipe below)